-The Victorian novelists adapted and rewrote traditional fairy tale plots to suit their own unique artistic purposes, and a number of traditional fairy tale motifs can be identified within the text of the Victorian Novel.
-Further analysis demonstrates that these motifs function as poetic images which add symbolic undertones to the text and enable the text to enter into ironic and subversive dialogue with the body of literature and folklore from which the motif originated.
-This paper will discuss the function and significance of the fairy tale motif within the Victorian period in general, and specifically in The Old Curiosity Shop, Jane Eyre, Silas Marner, Great Expectations, and The Law and the Lady.
-The Victorian novelists will be perceived as story tellers who have entered into the tradition of re-composing a folk tale as they tell it, and inserting their own concerns about independence, morality and the importance of personal integrity.
+The paper discussed the function and significance of the fairy tale motif within the Victorian period in general, and specifically in The Old Curiosity Shop, Jane Eyre, Silas Marner, Great Expectations, and The Law and the Lady.
+My argument was that the Victorian novelists were story tellers who entered into the tradition of re-working the folk tale as they told it, and inserted contemporary Victorian concerns such as independence, morality and the importance of personal integrity.

 The fairy tale is an ideal instrument of subversion because it primarily developed as an oral tale, and hence was the undisputed property of each speaker throughout the centuries.
 The producers of written tales naturally followed this tradition, adapting and adjusting the tales to make them their own.
 Moreover, the fairy tale has a unique structure and a number of specific motifs which make it a highly suitable medium for subversive use.

 Vladimir Propp observed that the Russian fairy tales he studied contained the following events: